 Think of your skin’s personality like your own.
 Maybe you’re usually the outgoing, always-on-the-go type, but occasionally the only company you want is your pillow and your pooch.
 Your skin can be like that too.
 It might follow a pattern but then do something unpredictable.

 Excessive heating or air conditioning during extreme temps can dry out skin, for example.
 And your skin type may change with fluctuating hormones, such as during the menstrual cycle.
 As we age, our skin also goes through changes.
+Our skin often becomes dryer as we age, as the amount of oil the skin produces decreases, according to the AAD.

 Keep in mind that the skin types mentioned here are classified by the skin care industry.
 They’re not medical terms.